 The declaration of public utility decree was obtained on 3 June 2020.
-The rerouting of the networks is under way and major works are planned as from autumn 2021.
+The preparatory work and network diversions are nearing completion.
+The major work is planned for the second half of 2022.

 Commissioning is scheduled for 48 months after obtaining the declaration of public utility, at the latest, in accordance with the contractual commitments for this operation.